tffdev/Leafgem/README.md

 **Sprites**
 - [x] Sprite animations + Breaking sprites up into sub-images
+- [ ] Text rendering (TTF)

 **Audio**
 - [x] Oneshots
 - [x] Looping background music
 - [x] Audio fade in/out over time
-- [ ] Multiple sound samples playing at once
+- [x] Multiple sound samples playing at once (the same sample cannot be played on top of itself)

 **Maps/Rooms**
 - [x] Background renderer
 	- [x] Parallax scrolling!
 - [x] Tileset renderer
+    - [ ] Tile layers
 - [x] "Rooms"
 	- [ ] Spawn objects in predetermined places
+- [ ] Easier workflow regarding room creation... should I make an IDE?

 ## Contributing

 I'm not all that good with Crystal - I'm creating this project as practice using the Crystal language!

 That means any and all contributions to this engine are welcome and heavily appreciated, no matter how big or small.
-The aim is to give creators an intuitive toolkit for making games!
-A bonus being a super speedy and easy engine.
+The aim is to give creators an intuitive toolkit for making games quickly and easily!

 Any ideas are welcome!
 Fork, and work your magic!